digi-embedded/dey-examples/apix-spi-example/README.md

 Digi APIX SPI Example Application
 ==================================

+Example application to access and manage SPI slaves using the Digi APIX library.

-The example application writes a page of an external EEPROM memory with random data and then reads the data back to validate it.
+This application writes a page of an external EEPROM memory with random data.
+Afterward, it reads the data back to validate it.

-Most of EEPROM memories are compatible with the sample specifying the page size and the number of address bytes.
+Most EEPROM memories are compatible with the example.
+You only need to specify the page size and the address size in bytes.

-The SPI connections for the sample depends on the running platform:
+The SPI connections for this example depends on the running platform:
- - **CCIMX6 SBC**: SPI connector of the board.
+ - **ConnectCore 6 SBC**: SPI connector of the board (J34).
     - VCC: Pin 1
     - GND: Pin 8
     - SPI-1 CLK: Pin 2
     - SPI-1 MISO: Pin 3
     - SPI-1 MOSI: Pin 4
     - SPI-1 SS0: Pin 5
- - **CCIMX6Plus SBC**: SPI connector of the board.
+ - **ConnectCore 6 Plus SBC**: SPI connector of the board (J34).
     - VCC: Pin 1
     - GND: Pin 8
     - SPI-1 CLK: Pin 2
     - SPI-1 MISO: Pin 3
     - SPI-1 MOSI: Pin 4
     - SPI-1 SS0: Pin 5
- - **CCIMX6UL SBC Express**: Expansion connector of the board.
+ - **ConnectCore 6UL SBC Express**: Expansion connector of the board (J8).
     - VCC: Pin 17
     - GND: Pin 20
     - SPI-3 CLK: Pin 23
     - SPI-3 MISO: Pin 21
     - SPI-3 MOSI: Pin 19
     - SPI-3 SS0: Pin 24
- - **CCIMX6UL SBC Pro**: SPI connector of the board.
+ - **ConnectCore 6UL SBC Pro**: SPI connector of the board (J34).
     - VCC: Pin 1
     - GND: Pin 8
     - SPI-1 CLK: Pin 2